Edward Mason Eggleston: Commercial

 As a 20th-century illustrator, Eggleston may have had to think about the final printing process when choosing colors, because the printing process changes them.

 When his painting was printed, the colors were muted.

 For a painter, the painting is the final product.
 An illustrator's painting might be only one stage of image creation.

 Eggleston created artwork for use in magazines.
 The work can be broadly categorized as illustrations for stories and advertisements.

 His work for Chase Velmo upholstery, used for car seats, showed women (and a few men) admiring or luxuriating in the upholstery of the automobile.
 He created artwork for Willys-Knight, Gardner, Cadillac, Kissel, Studebaker, and Buick, showing the luxury of the car interiors and exteriors.

-He created advertisement illustrations for household consumer products, including Dagget and Ramsdell's Perfect Cold Cream, Frostilla Fragrant Lotion, Fleur de Lis blouses, Munsingwear hosiery, Glenwood stoves, Nufashond Laces, P. N. Practical Front Corsets, Pompeian Beauty Powder, Royal Worcester Corsets, Startex towels, Tetlow's Pussywillow Talc, True Shape Hosiery, Unfruit Bananas, Vitex Ribbon, and Welsbach Gas Heaters.

 Better known works

 In 1916, Eggleston created an iconic painting for the Fisk Tire Company, one of a number of illustrations the company used to show its advertising icon, a boy with a tire.
 Eggleston's painting was printed, the print varnished to resemble a painting, and hung in Fisk tire stores.
 He also created the art for a Great Lakes Exposition advertisement in 1937, used on "millions of posters and booklets."
 He also did an Art Deco series of paintings featuring railroad destinations for the Pennsylvania Railroad.

-He produced art for calendar makers, including the American Art Works Calendar Company, Artographic (aka F.M.
-Turner), Beatrice Decker (B. D. Litho Company), Brown and Bigelow, Louis F. Dow, the Knapp company, the Thomas D. Murphy Calendar Company, and F. A. Schneider.
-His images were also used for jigsaw puzzles, by manufacturer brands including Perfect Picture, Madmar, Mayfair, Tuco, Harter Jiggety Jig, Zig-Zag and Dee Gee.
+He produced art for calendar makers.
+His images were also used for jigsaw puzzles.